 Investigating $y=mx$

 The slope of a line is a number that measures how steep the line is.
-In this lab you will learn about the meaning of slope, and find the slopes of several linear graphs.
+In this lesson you will learn about the meaning of slope, and find the slopes of several linear graphs.

 Lines with positive slope